-10. Derivative Financial Instruments
+11. Derivative Financial Instruments

 The Company periodically uses interest rate derivative contracts to manage market exposures associated with its variable interest rate debt by creating offsetting fixed rate market exposures.
-As of December 31, 2005, the Company had \$150 million notional amount of interest rate swap contracts that fix the interest rate on the notional amount to a weighted average interest rate of approximately 3.28% for the period from February 2005 to February 2008.
+As of December 31, 2006, the Company had \$150 million notional amount of interest rate swap contracts that fix the interest rate on the floating rate senior convertible securities to a weighted average interest rate of approximately 3.28% through February 2008.

 The Company records all derivatives on the balance sheet at fair value.
 As cash flow hedges, the effective portion of the unrealized gain or loss on the derivative instruments is recorded in accumulated other comprehensive income as a separate component of stockholders' equity.
-At December 31, 2004 and 2005, the unrealized gain (loss), before taxes, on the derivative instruments was (\$387) and \$2,962, respectively.
-The Company expects no portion of the unrealized gain (loss) to be reclassified from accumulated other comprehensive income to net income over the next 12 months.
+At December 31, 2005 and 2006, the unrealized gain, before taxes, on the derivative instruments was \$2,962 and \$2,392, respectively.
+The Company expects no portion of the unrealized gain to be reclassified from accumulated other comprehensive income to net income over the next 12 months.

-11. Comprehensive Income
+12. Comprehensive Income